 2. Opt for flowers that are in season.

 Aside from availability issues, it’s also cost-efficient to use flowers in season.
 Check out this guide:

 - Summer – hydrangeas, lisianthus, sunflowers, zinnias, cornflowers, snapdragons.

 - Spring – lily of the valley, hyacinth, peonies, tulips, daffodils.

 - Winter – protea, French tulips, amaryllis.

-Don’t be intimidated of expensive flowers, as they’re more practical to use in some cases.
+Don’t be intimidated by expensive flowers, as they’re more practical to use in some cases.
 Some high-profile flowers like orchids or peonies may cost more.
-However, in terms of “oomph” factor or impact, these blooms are definitely worth every dime.
+However, in terms of the “oomph” factor or impact, these blooms are definitely worth every dime.

 Consider your location too.
 If you're exchanging vows in a sprawling garden or on the beach while waves are crashing near, then there's no need to be excessive on flowers.